weslambert/velocistack/README.md

 # velocistack

+## Introduction
+### What is Velocistack?
+Velocistack is a free and open solution for streamlined host-based forensics and investigation.

+- Collect forensic artifacts
+- Post-process collections
+- Visualize collections or hunt results
+- Create cases for investigation
+- Enrich results with additional context

+### Why was Velocistack created?

+To allow individuals to uickly spin up a local, integrated environment for analysis and investigation of forensic artifacts collected by Velociraptor, using popular free and open tools.

+### Who should use Velocistack?

+- Analysts
+- Incident Responders
+- Students
+- Anyone!

 ## Getting started
 ### Pre-reqs
 - Tested on Ubuntu 20.04, although 18.04 should work as well (or other distros)